equinor/intro-to-software-development/course_documentation/exercises/1_setup_package_structure.md

 - Choose a name for your package: "geo-calculator"
 - Create a /src file
-- Create a project file /src/package name
+- Create a project folder /src/geo_calculator/
 - Add `__init__.py` file to /src/geo_calculator/

 ## Set up a virtual environment